efremover/efremoweb/content/project/Antarctica/index.md

 {{< figure src="challenge.png" caption="Logo designed by Jana Efremova for the CHALLENGE Antarctic Project" numbered="true" >}}

 The spanish research base Juan Carlos I is situated on Livingston Island and allows the realization of this project.
-In outdoor aquaria we are investigating the response of an antarctic sponge and ascidian species to microbiome disress and UV exposure.
+In outdoor aquaria we are investigating the response of an antarctic sponge and ascidian species to microbiome distress and UV exposure.

 {{< figure src="jana_base.png" caption="Research Base Juan Carlos I" numbered="true" >}}

-{{< figure src="aquarium_antarctica.png" caption="outdoor Aquaria with the sponge genus Hemigellius and th ascidian Cnemidocarpa" numbered="true" >}}
+{{< figure src="aquarium_antarctica.png" caption="outdoor Aquaria with the sponge genus Hemigellius and the ascidian Cnemidocarpa" numbered="true" >}}